nshuba/site_content/content/authors/admin/_index.md

 #- Visitors
 ---

-I am an R&D Engineer at [Broadcom](https://www.broadcom.com/) by day and an Independent Researcher by night.
+I am a Senior Privacy Engineer at [DuckDuckGo](https://duckduckgo.com/) by day and an Independent Researcher by night.
 Currently, I am collaborating with researchers at the University of Oxford and the University of California, Irvine to analyze privacy aspects of various mobile and IoT devices.
-During my Ph.D, I was the lead developer in the [AntMonitor](http://antmonitor.calit2.uci.edu) and [NoMoAds](http://athinagroup.eng.uci.edu/projects/nomoads/) projects.
+During my Ph.D, I was the lead developer in the [AntMonitor](https://athinagroup.eng.uci.edu/projects/antmonitor/) and [NoMoAds](http://athinagroup.eng.uci.edu/projects/nomoads/) projects.

 {{% staticref "files/cv.pdf" "newtab" %}}Download my CV {{% /staticref %}}